deeleeramone/openbb-empty/openbb_empty/README.md

 # Empty OpenBB

-This is an empty OpenBB container with provider, router, and OBBject extension shells.

-Only the OpenBB infrastructure is included (+ Charting), and a Jupyter Notebook server with IPython kernel.
+Only the core OpenBB infrastructure is included (optional Charting), Jupyter Notebook, and IPython.

+The repository is intended to be cloned as a lightweight development environment.
+Alternative, use `pip install` to install a core application shell with build and launch scripts.

 ## Installation

-A Python environment must first be created and activated.
+A Python environment needs to be created and activated.
 Use your preferred environment manager to create the Python environment.

 ### From Source

-From the root of the project, run:

 Clone the repository, and then from the root of the project, run: